webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## State Machine
 These are some interesting parts of the SCTP state machine.
 WebRTC doesn't use all the features of the SCTP state machine, so we have excluded those parts.
 We also have simplified some components to make them understandable on their own.

 ### Connection Establishment Flow
 The `INIT` and `INIT ACK` chunks are used to exchange the capabilities and configurations of each peer.
 SCTP uses a cookie during the handshake to validate the peer it is communicating with.
 This is to ensure that the handshake is not intercepted and to prevent DoS attacks.

-The `INIT ACK` Chunk contains the cookie.
+The `INIT ACK` chunk contains the cookie.
 The cookie is then returned to its creator using the `COOKIE ECHO`.
 If cookie verification is successful the `COOKIE ACK` is sent and DATA chunks are ready to be exchanged.

 ![Connection establishment](../images/07-connection-establishment.png "Connection establishment")

 ### Connection Teardown Flow
-SCTP uses the `SHUTDOWN` Chunk.
-When an agent receives a `SHUTDOWN` Chunk it will wait until it receives the requested `Cumulative TSN ACK`.
+SCTP uses the `SHUTDOWN` chunk.
+When an agent receives a `SHUTDOWN` chunk it will wait until it receives the requested `Cumulative TSN ACK`.
 This allows a user to ensure that all data is delivered even if the connection is lossy.